wlswotmd/gef/README.md

 * `si`/`ni`: are the wrapper for native `si`/`ni`.
     * On some architectures such as s390x, a `PC not saved` error may be output when executing "stepi/nexti".
     * But the execution itself is fine, so this command ignores this error and executes `context` normally.
+    * On or1k, branch operations don't work well, so use breakpoints to simulate.
     * If you want native `si`/`ni`, use the full form `stepi`/`nexti`.
 * `c`: is the wrapper for native `c`.
     * When connecting to qemu-user's gdb stub, gdb does not trap SIGINT during "continue".